415 Records: History

 Five artists that Levitin was supervising at 415 were turned down by Columbia for the 415/Columbia partnership: The Stir-Ups, The Big Race, The Scene, The Afflicted and Rhythm Riot.
-With Howie's blessing, Levitin completed the production for the latter two and sold the distribution rights to a different independent label, San Francisco's Infrasonic Records, where they flourished.
+With Howie's blessing, Levitin completed the production for the latter two and sold the distribution rights to a different independent label, San Francisco's Infrasonic Records.

-In 1989, Howie Klein was named General Manager of Reprise Records in Burbank, California and Levitin stayed to help run the label after Klein left.
+In 1989, Howie Klein was named general manager of Reprise Records in Burbank, California and Levitin stayed to help run the label after Klein left.
 Three months later, Sandy Pearlman and Steve Schenck bought 415.
 By this time, Al Teller, who had been president of Columbia Records when the 415 partnership began, was now president of MCA Records.
 Pearlman changed the record label's name to Popular Metaphysics and formed a co-branding alliance with MCA, ending the 415 label.